krashevski/git-guides/docs/EN/README_TEST_REBK_EN.md

 > ✔ correct logs in /mnt/backups/logs
 > ✔ safe to restart

+> ⚠️ Important: Running scripts directly from a cloned repository may result in incorrect behavior.
+Use install.sh before performing full testing.

 ## 🟢 If Everything went smoothly.

 The next logical step.